madhug-nadig/articles/_posts/2017-03-29-the-guide-to-parallel-programming-in-javascript.md

 	    data = e.data[6];
 	    this.alpha = e.data[7];

-Then we will initialize the result object, there is where the result will be stored and send back to the main thread.
+Then we will initialize the result object, this is where the result will be stored and sent back to the main thread.

 	result = {rgbas: [], rect: []};